 This decade, the entire technology-and-innovation infrastructure has been centred around Artificial Intelligence.
 However, most are still confused about what it is actually and where it may lead.
 Here are 5 prevailing misbeliefs about AI.

 Today’s world makes use of artificial intelligence nearly everywhere it can: voice assistance, unmanned vehicles, end-to-end production automation, etc. This is why the most crucial thing in dealing with this technology is to realize its ‘realm’.
-Here’s the truth: AI always differs.
+One thing is certain: AIs vary.
 For instance, IBM-developed chess-playing computer Deep Blue, that beat Garry Kasparov in 1997, was based on a quite different technology than AlphaGo, a digital Go master that Lee Sedol could do nothing against in their notorious 2016 game.
 As long as organizations throughout the world focus on machine and deep learning more and more extensively, it is important to determine the classification the scientists use when describing their work.
 Consequently, we will clearly understand that companies only superficially contact with such a wonder as AI.

 They often criticise AI and deep learning as something that has nothing substantial in it, only instigating fuzzbuzzing around.
 But, the blame in this context lies on the global obsession with deep learning.
 Most frequently though, the biased opinion originates from the news that feeding the rumour mill being lopsided in their views.
 AI is constantly evolving.
 The methods some experts had recently rooted for can now fade into insignificance.
 Some aged concepts that emerged decades ago, in return, can give a comeback and grow with fresh vigour.
 Just like everywhere, this field knows no linear progression.